dickhardt/openid-provider-commands/openid-provider-commands-1_0-00.md

 ## Command Usage Overview

-An OP will typically send a **describe** Command at the start of the relationship with an RP, and then periodically, to learn the other Commands an RP supports.
-If the OP represents multiple Organizations, the OP will send a **describe** command for each Organization.
-The OP may use the **describe** Command response to determine if the RP supports functionality required by the Organization before issuing ID Tokens or **activate** Commands to the RP.
+An OP will typically send a Metadata Command at the start of the relationship between a Tenant and an RP to share the OP's capabilities and metadata and to learn the Commands an RP supports, and other RP metadata.
+The OP will typically send the Metadata Command when there is a change in the OP capabilities or metadata, and periodically to learn of any RP changes.
+The OP may use the response from the Metadata Command to determine if the RP supports functionality required by the Tenant before issuing ID Tokens or Activate Commands to the RP.

-If the RP supports the **groups** Command, the OP will typically send the **groups** Command at the start of the Organization and RP relationship, and then whenever the groups change.

-If the RP supports any Lifecycle Commands, the OP will send supported Lifecycle Commands to synchronize the state of accounts at the RP with the state at the Organization.
-If the RP supports Lifecycle Commands, the RP should also support the **audit** Command.
-The OP will typically send an **audit** Command at the start of the Organization and RP relationship, and then periodically, to learn the state of the Organization's accounts at the RP and correct any drift between the account state at the Organization and the RP.
+If the RP supports any Account Commands, the OP will send supported Account Commands to synchronize the state of Accounts at the RP with the state at the Tenant.
+If the RP supports Account Commands, the RP should also support the Audit Tenant Command.
+The OP will typically send an Audit Tenant Command at the start of the Tenant and RP relationship, and then periodically, to learn the state of the Tenant's Accounts at the RP and correct any drift between the Account state at the Tenant and the RP.

-If the RP supports the **unauthorize** Command, the OP will send the **unauthorize** Command if the OP suspects an account has been taken over by a malicious actor.
+If the RP supports the Unauthorize Command, the OP will send the Unauthorize Command if the OP suspects an Account has been taken over by a malicious actor.

-A consumer OP typically will only support the **describe**, **unauthorize**, and **suspend** Commands.
+A Tenant with Accounts managed by individuals will typically only support the Metadata, Unauthorize, and Delete Commands.

 # Command Request

-The OP uses an HTTP POST to the registered Commands URI to send account commands to the RP.
+The OP uses an HTTP POST to the registered Commands URI to send Account Commands to the RP.
 The POST body uses the `application/x-www-form-urlencoded` encoding and must include a `command_token` parameter containing a Command Token from the OP for the RP.